Professional Staff Information

 - We will continue to monitor travel restrictions due to COVID-19 and plan to offer both in person and virtual visit options.
 For candidates travelling to campus, we ask that candidates book an economy class ticket to and from Bozeman Airport.
 We will then make arrangements for the candidate to reach campus where we will handle accommodations and meals.
 We reimburse candidate’s airfare unless they are offered a CD position and they decline that offer.

-- Final Offers: University Student Housing may choose to make rolling offers, but plans to make
+- Final Offers: University Student Housing may choose to make rolling offers

 - Generally speaking, most community placements are made in late spring and after most interviews are concluded.
 Staff members are hired for the department and then placed based on the department’s needs and the skill set that the CD brings.
 We aim to hire candidates who could work anywhere within our system, and may modify placements each year based on department needs and desired professional development.

 CDs are on-call an average of 10-12 days per semester.
 CDs and Assistant Community Directors are on-call in pairs for the entire campus.
 Holidays, school breaks, and high-traffic weekends are assigned “points” and each Community Director is required to earn a certain number of points by “scooping” on-call days.
-Points days are set in the summer during training.
+Points days are set in the summer during training and include times during high traffic weekends, thanksgiving break, winter break and spring break when CDs are expected to present.
 The regular on-call schedule is set by semester during summer and winter training.

 Sr. Staff On-Call Shifts are typically 5pm-8am (when offices are open the next day) and 5pm-5pm (when offices are closed the next day).
 Sr. Staff are expected to be within 5 minutes of campus while on-call.